 Vehicle inspections also reduce the driver’s liability.
 When a vehicle has been properly inspected before going on the road, and a problem occurs while on the road, the driver cannot be held liable for vehicle negligence.
 This greatly lowers the liability risk of the entire municipality’s vehicle fleet.

-The Checker offers various checklist handbooks and comprehensive software tools that allow you to create your own checklists for vehicle and equipment inspections.
-By following these checklists, municipalities will reduce the risk of potential malfunction and ensure that their vehicles are safe and ready to provide effective municipal services.
+The Checker offers various comprehensive software tools and customizable paper inspection books that allow you to create your own checklists for vehicle and equipment inspections.
+By following these checklists, municipalities will reduce the risk of potential malfunctions and ensure that their vehicles are safe and ready to provide effective municipal services.